fav-our123/DSA-documentation-2/README.md

 This is where I built my portfolio while taking the Data Analytics course with the Incubator hub in conjunction with DSA.
 Starting out as a self learner, this program helped to hone my skills, ranging from Ms-Excel to Power BI.
 ## PROJECT TOPIC 1: KULTRA MEGA STORES INVENTORY
 ### PROJECT OVERVIEW
-This Data Analysis Project seeks to provide key findings ans insights to Kuktra Mega Stores.
-Using mySQL, I analysed order and customer details to generate answers that guides product improvement, marketing strategies, and customer engagement.
-Using the various parameters of the data, I answered several questions and plotted pivot tables.
-The cleaned datasets and pivot outputs were used to build an all emcompassing dasboard to aid visualization.
+This Data Analysis Project seeks to provide key findings and insights for Kuktra Mega Stores between the year 2009 and 2012.
+Using mySQL, I analysed order and customer details to generate answers that guide customer engagement and order improvement, marketing strategies, and advice.
+This was done via SQL statements.
 #### DATA SOURCES
-The dataset, as provided by DSA, contains information scraped from Amazon product pages, including order details and customer preferences, with each row representing a unique product.
-The total records numbered 1,465 rows with 16 coulumns.
+The dataset, as provided by DSA, contains information from Kuktra Mega Stores, including order details and customer preferences, with each row representing a unique product.
+The total records numbered 8,065 rows and 21 rows.
 ##### TOOL USED
 - MySQL for:
 - Data manipulation